|

 Better known as John Richardson from the seventies band, "The Rubettes," Jayadev sought out Gareth to help him create a

 "definitive" album.
-Together they managed to create an
+Together they created an

 album described as "a fusion of eastern and celtic influences,